AMBIENT-6G/dataset-harvesters/README.md

-# Harvesters evaluation and data collection
+# Dataset Several Harvesters

+This repository presents the evaluation and data collection of multiple energy harvesters, focusing on their performance under representative operating conditions.
+The measurements aim to provide a comparative overview of the capabilities and limitations of the different harvesting solutions.
+An overview of the evaluated harvesters and their key characteristics is provided in the table below.

 | Harvester | Crucial component(s) | Tuning [MHz] | Link | Charger (PMU) | Voltage regulator (PMU) |
 |-|-|-|-|-|-|